Nonunon/SomethingNeedScripting/README.md

 ## Contents

 * `NavigateFlag.lua`: An intelligent navigation script for navigating to flags with [vnavmesh](https://github.com/awgil/ffxiv_navmesh).
-* `NavigateToGridaniaGCandDeliveroo.lua`: Navigation to the Twin Adders Grand Company and then activates [Deliveroo](https://git.carvel.li/liza/Deliveroo).
+* `NavigateToGridaniaGCandDeliveroo.lua`: Navigation to the Twin Adders Grand Company and then activates [AutoRetainer](https://github.com/PunishXIV/AutoRetainer) turnin.
-* `NavigateToGridaniaInn.lua`: Navigation back to the New Gridania Inn.
+* `NavigateToGridaniaInn.lua`: Navigation back to the New Gridania Inn with [vnavmesh](https://github.com/awgil/ffxiv_navmesh).
 * `NonuLuaLib.lua`: A library of common LUA functions used throughout all my scripts.
 * `NoviceNetworkJoiner.lua`: A prospective way to brute-force entry into NoviceNetwork (used with [Chat2](https://github.com/Infiziert90/ChatTwo)).
 * `OccultCrescentHotBars.lua`: Trigger Event's OnTerritoryChange to toggle hot-bar visibility in Occult Crescent